Ground Water Monitoring

 Ground water monitoring network at an industrial site in Chattanooga, Tennessee:

-A nitrate production facility was being operated at the Volunteer Army Ammunition Plant as part of a former TNT manufacturing facility.
+A nitrate production facility was being operated at the Volunteer Army Ammunition Plant (VAAP) as part of a former TNT manufacturing facility.
 A series of monitoring wells were installed in the underlying limestone formation to evaluate pre-existing ground water contamination related to the TNT manufacturing to differentiate liability associated with potential groundwater contamination from the nitrate production facility being operated by a private entity.
 In addition to water level and water quality monitoring, aquifer testing was also conducted due to the cavernous nature of the limestone in some locations.

 Ground water monitoring network at coal mines in Wyoming and Montana: